michaelgruenstaeudl/StandardizedPlastidPhylogenomics/README.md

 FASTQ_HEADR="controlNum_sampleNum_here"  # Example: FASTQ_HEADR="N:0:6"
 ```
 ##### Specifying and initializing LOG-file
-Adding the project name as the first line of the log-file
+Adding the project name as the first line of the log-file.
 ```
 LOG=$MYWD/${MYSAMPLE}.log
 echo "$MYSAMPLE" > $LOG
 ```

 ### 2. Quality filtering of reads
-##### SCRIPT 1 - Generating ordered intersection of reads
+##### SCRIPT 01 - Generating ordered intersection of reads
-Bash script to generate an ordered intersection of paired-end Illumina reads and to quantify the loss of reads during this process
+Bash script to generate an ordered intersection of paired-end Illumina reads and to quantify the loss of reads during this process.
 ```
 ## DECLARING VARIABLES
 INF1=$MYWD/${MYSAMPLE}_R1.fastq
 INF2=$MYWD/${MYSAMPLE}_R2.fastq

 ## RUNNING SCRIPT
-bash $MYGIT/Script1.sh $INF1 $INF2 $LOG $FASTQ_HEADR
+bash $MYGIT/Script01.sh $INF1 $INF2 $LOG $FASTQ_HEADR
 ```
-##### SCRIPT 2 - Conducting quality filtering of reads
+##### SCRIPT 02 - Conducting quality filtering of reads
 Bash script to conduct quality filtering of Illumina reads and to quantify the loss of reads during quality filtering.
 ```
 ## DECLARING VARIABLES